metsanchez/FeedBuzz-Web-Site/README.md

-# FeedBuzz Web Site
+# FeedBuzz Website
-I made a blog site using php, phpmyadmin, html, css and js.
+I made a blog website using php, phpmyadmin, html, css and js.